NCLEX USA Exam Application | Processing and Registration

 STEP 1: Choosing the best state to apply for NCLEX

-• Since each state in the US has a different set of requirements, qualifications, and processes for NCLEX, the candidate must undergo a pre qualification process that is used to identify which state the candidate qualifies based on their level of education, work experience, and career goals or objectives before proceeding to the application process.
+Each U.S. state has unique eligibility requirements, qualifications, and application processes for the NCLEX.
+Candidates must first undergo a pre-qualification assessment to determine which state they are eligible for based on their education, work experience, and career goals before proceeding with the application.

 STEP 2: NCLEX Credential Evaluation Phase